Overview of PhD Program

 The departmental preliminary orals committee consists of four faculty members and an alternate.
 The student's adviser is included in the four committee members.
 All committee members should have primary appointments in the Department of Health, Behavior, and Society.
 (An exception is made when the student’s adviser has a primary appointment in another department and a joint appointment in HBS.)
 The senior faculty member from the department who is not the student's adviser will serve as chair of the committee.
 The exam is closed, with only the committee members and the student in attendance.

 The student will coordinate the date of the exam with the exam committee members and will distribute a copy of the research proposal to all committee members at least three weeks before the exam is scheduled to be held.
-The student is required to complete the Departmental Oral Form, available from the HBS Academic Office.
-The information required on this form includes the names of the committee members, the title of the research protocol and the date, time, and location of the exam.
+The student is required to complete the Departmental Oral Form, available from the HBS Doctoral Program Coordinator.
+The information required on this form includes the names of the committee members, the title of the research protocol, and the date, time, and location of the exam.
 Committee members will receive formal written notification of the exam date and time by memo.

 Immediately following the examination, the committee evaluates the success or failure of the student.
-One of the following results must be reported to the HBS Academic Program Administrator by the Committee Chair.
+One of the following results must be reported to the HBS Doctoral Program Coordinator by the Committee Chair.
 The two main criteria to determine the outcome of this exam are:

 - The student is academically prepared to pass the School-wide oral examination.